 - 1) Not more than one truck with a maximum capacity of one-ton incidental to a home occupation shall be kept on the site. - 2) The number of parking spaces available to a dwelling unit housing a home occupation shall not be reduced to less than two. - 3) A home occupation shall not create pedestrian, automobile, or truck traffic significantly in excess of the normal amount associated with residential uses in the district, i.e., 10 vehicle trips per day. - 4) The Decision-Making Body shall review the proposed home occupation to ensure that safe and adequate access is provided for customers.
-At a minimum, the street or shared driveway providing access to a home occupation shall have a minimum width of 18 feet if serving more than 10 customer trips per day.
+At a minimum, the street or shared driveway providing access to a home occupation shall have a minimum width of 18 feet if serving more than 10 customer trips per day. - 5) For home occupations accessed via roads that are managed by a private road maintenance association, written approval of the association shall be obtained to permit customer trips generated by the home occupation.

-- 5) For home occupations accessed via roads that are managed by a private road maintenance association, written approval of the association shall be obtained to permit customer trips generated by the home occupation. - d.
-Storage or Parking of Vehicles, Recreational Equipment and Recreational Vehicles - i.
+d.
+Storage or Parking of Vehicles, Recreational Equipment and Recreational Vehicles

+- i.
 Only vehicles, recreational equipment and recreational vehicles owned by an occupant of a principal residential building may be parked or stored. - ii.
 Parking or storage shall occur on the same lot as the principal residential use.
 Vehicles, recreational equipment, and recreational vehicles that are on a lot are considered parked or stored. - iii.
 Recreational equipment and recreational vehicles shall have no fixed connections to electricity, water, gas, or sanitary sewer facilities, nor shall they be used for dwelling, business, or commercial purposes or for any accessory uses in any zoning district. - iv.
-Recreational equipment and recreational vehicles may be parked or stored outside if all of the following requirements are satisfied: - 1) Recreational equipment and recreational vehicles may be parked no closer to the street than behind the front setback in a side yard. - 2) Recreational equipment and recreational vehicles may be parked no closer than three feet to a side or rear yard lot line. - v.
-Limit on Parked or Stored Recreational Equipment and/or Recreational Vehicles on a Lot - 1) Applicability
+Recreational equipment and recreational vehicles may be parked or stored outside if all of the following requirements are satisfied: - 1) Recreational equipment and recreational vehicles may be parked no closer to the street than behind the front setback in a side yard.

+13.6 Use Regulations for the Estes Valley | 13.6.2 Accessory Uses (Including Home Occupations) and Accessory Structures v.
+Limit on Parked or Stored Recreational Equipment and/or Recreational Vehicles on a Lot